laiweileeee/nusmaps/README.md

 `src/pages/CreatedEvents.jsx`

 _List view for 'created event's_ (NOT Implemented, not sure what to call 'events' tbh)
+- [ ] Add new tab for this route somehwere
 - [ ] View list of created events
 - [ ] Add update event functionality
 - [ ] Add delete event functionality